datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A resource consisting primarily of words for reading that is not covered by any other textual resource type in this list
+**Description:** A resource consisting primarily of words for reading that is not covered by any other textual resource type in this list.

 **Examples and Usage Notes:**